-3.1 The trees surveyed range from low value category 'C' trees to high quality Category 'A' trees (tree T503 Beech and T513 Holme Oak).
-The Category 'U' tree is of low landscape and amenity value, the Category 'C' trees are of low-moderate value and the Category 'A' trees are of moderate- high value.
-Collectively the trees contribute strongly to the historic estate character and are considered to have moderate to high landscape and amenity value.

-- 3.2.
-We recommend removal of the Category 'U' tree T486 Elm which is dead.
-Its loss will have a negligible impact on the landscape and amenity value as the wider tree group will remain intact with retained trees.
+- 3.1 The trees surveyed range from low value category 'C' trees to high quality Category 'A' tree (tree T1 Sycamore).
+All of the 5 Category 'U' trees are of low landscape and amenity value, the Category 'C' trees are of low-moderate value and the Category 'A' trees are of moderate- high value.
+Collectively the trees contribute strongly to the historic estate character and are considered to have moderate to high landscape and amenity value. - 3.2.
+We recommend removal of all of the Category 'U' trees.
+Their loss will have a low impact on the landscape and amenity value as they are part of a wider tree group which will remain intact with retained trees.
 The replacement trees proposed will more than compensate for the loss. - 3.3.
-The areas of potential conflict with retained trees are at the proposed access road where Category 'B' and 'C' trees T488, and T489 to accommodate the proposed access drive which impedes within the RPA's.
-Relocating the proposed further to the east will avoid potential root damage.
-Refer to the Tree Mitigation Plan L03: the tree protection fence position identifies the proposed Construction Phase access and this can be the permanent access also. - 3.4.
-The proposed house will impede the RPA of trees T527 and T3 slightly but as this is only the periphery of the RPA and a very small proportion of it this is not of great concern for the tree health provided sensitive construction methodology is adopted to protect any root encountered. - 3.5.
+The areas of potential conflict with trees are at the proposed access road where Category 'C' trees T15, T16, T17, and T20 will be removed to accommodate the proposed access drive along with Category 'U' trees T15 and T18.
+Group G1 will be removed to accommodate the proposed house and adjacent garden area.
+There are several dying and dangerous trees within this group.
+These trees are of low-moderate landscape and amenity value and their removal will lead to a reduction in the overall landscape value although the integrity of the woodland setting will be maintained as sufficient trees will be retained.
+Once the replacement trees are established as part of the mitigation measures the loss will be fully compensated for. - 3.4.
 Refer to the Tree Schedule in Appendix 1 for further detailed comments.